-The Eastern Newt is a type of Red Spotted Newt that is native to the eastern United States.
-This indigenous newt is a popular pet because it is easy to care for and can be kept in a large bowl, although it will thrive in something a little larger.
+The eastern newt is a type of red spotted newt that is native to the eastern United States.
+This newt is a popular pet because it is easy to care for compared to some other newts.

 In the wild, these amphibians eat insects, small fish, crustaceans, and even frog eggs.
-As well as commercial food, in captivity, the Eastern Newt will enjoy a similar diet to its wild cousin, eating frozen brine shrimp, red worms, and more.
+Besides commercial food, in captivity, the eastern newt will enjoy a similar diet to its wild cousin, eating frozen brine shrimp, red worms, and more.

 Read on to see what these aquatic amphibians would eat in the wild and how you can best replicate this diet for your pet.